Inclusive, Adaptive, and Fun Activities for All Wisconsinites

 Competitive ball games are for everyone!
 Wheelchair basketball, bocce ball, baseball, and bowling are particularly popular among people with disabilities.
 In terms of Wheelchair Basketball, there are gyms all over the state for people to play and enjoy.
 Specifically, the Wisconsin Adaptive Sports Association is working to bring wheelchair sports to people with all sorts of disabilities, including disabled children, adults, and veterans.
 You don’t have to have any experience in sports to play!
 Not a person with disabilities, but want to join in on the fun?
 The Ability Center in Milwaukee offers wheelchair basketball options for everyone!
 This is a great way to play with the person with disabilities in your life and get a feel for how they play.

 For baseball, there are several Miracle Leagues throughout Wisconsin, on a mission to bring baseball to everyone!
-Specifically, there are leagues in the Fox Valley, Green Bay, Dane County, and Milwaukee.
+Specifically, there are leagues in the Fox Valley, Green Bay, Dane County, and Milwaukee

 For bocce ball lovers, there are courts in Wauwatosa, Madison, and Lake Geneva for people of all ability levels to enjoy!